AmElmo/trash_detector-wall-e/Readme.md

 Step 2: match the 4 categories of the Drinking_Waste_Classification dataset to match our 7 categories

-Step 3: combine all annotations into one file (PASCAL, JSON, ???)
+Step 3: combine all annotations into one COCO format annotation

+Total number of images: 9478
+Total number of annotations: 13854

 ## 3. ✨ Model selection & training